damnkrishna/CyberGaurd-j/daily-notes/2025-09-11-injecting-code.md

 They split query structure from data.
 You declare the SQL with placeholders (?) then bind user data - so data can never change the SQL syntax.

-**How they stop Injection**: The DB engine treats bound values strictly as data not executable SQL, so injected payload can't alter query logic.
+**How they stop Injection**: The DB engine treats bound values strictly as data not executable SQL, so injected payload can't alter query logic

 **NOTE**:
 1. Use them everywhere